 The purpose of our chapter following the science studies literature of the last forty years was to show how the disciplinary articulation of geographical ideas became caught up in events played out geographically on the ground.
 It is not ideas on the one hand and the geographical world on the other.
 Rather, ideas are from the beginning thoroughly suffused by and intertwined with the world.
 They are worlded.
 We sought to show this for the idea of spatial analysis.
 Further, we brought to that task a specifically geographical conception of worlding, relying on the three notions of heterotopia, truth spots, and centers of calculation.
 As we noted, however, none of these ideas were devised by geographers, in spite of their geographical purchase.
 Surely this needs to change.
 Geographical ideas need to be developed to understand the geography of ideas.
 There is a need for an intellectual geography, or a geography of ideas to complement the established fields of intellectual history and history of ideas.

 In concluding we would like to return to the map at the beginning of the chapter, Peter Taylor’s “Quant Geog airlines flight plan.”
 It is a remarkable figure, tracing the movements of an idea between centers of calculation or truth spots.
 It suffers, however, from the common problem of all cartographic representation.
-It cannot properly describe the often topsy-turvy, unforeseen and unpredictable routes that ideas travel.
+It cannot properly describe the often topsy-turvy, unforeseen, and unpredictable routes that ideas travel.
 A map represents a moment frozen in time and space.
 What we have attempted to do in this chapter is to augment Taylor’s map by overlaying it with many overlapping descriptions and narratives–historical, biographical, place-based, and geographical.
 We aimed to create an intellectual palimpsest, and the basis for a different kind of map.
-This map joins often contradictory and simultaneous movements of people, objects and ideas in time and space.
+This map joins often contradictory and simultaneous movements of people, objects, and ideas in time and space.
 It is an intellectual historical geography or a geographical history of ideas.

 References